Editor’s note: This article was originally published on LDSLiving.com in March 2022.

-Dr. Sonja Poulter, director of BYU Women’s Chorus and previous member of the Tabernacle Choir on Temple Square, shared her passion for music and, more specifically, singing, on this week’s episode of the Latter-day Saint Women podcast.
-Poulter is also a part of the new hymnbook committee, which she calls a great honor and huge blessing in her life.
+Dr. Sonja Poulter, director of BYU Women’s Chorus and previous member of the Tabernacle Choir on Temple Square, shared her passion for music and, more specifically, singing, on an episode of the Latter-day Saint Women podcast in September 2021.
+Poulter is also a part of the new hymnbook committee, which she calls a great honor and a huge blessing in her life.
 She shared a few insights into the process of compiling the Church’s new selection of sacred hymns.

 “It’s certainly a lot of work … [but] we all do our homework. … There were hymns where we all said, ‘No this needs to go’ or if it’s a new hymn, [we’ll say,] ‘No, this isn’t special enough, this won’t do anything.’
 And we take a minute and talk about it, but then one member [of the committee] will say ‘But let’s consider this group.
 How would they feel if they get to sing this hymn in church or at home?’
 And then we’ll sing it, and the light turns on, and all of a sudden, this hymn that we thought was mediocre at best becomes one of our favorites and becomes really really powerful.
 And other times we get guidance from the Brethren.
 [But] we really have no idea what [the Lord] wants unless we trust that He is revealing it, and He is.
 And we [as a committee always] put forth the effort, but He is in charge, and He is making it very clear what is pleasing unto Him.”